-While private antitrust litigation has been known and practised in Italy for a long time, the rather recent entry into force of the Decree poses a few new challenges for legal practitioners and judges who are required to apply the new rules.
+Private antitrust litigation has been known and practised in Italy for a long time.
+The relatively recent entry into force of the Legislative Decree of 19 January 2017, No. 3 (the Decree) poses few new challenges for legal practitioners and judges who are required to apply the new rules.

-Among these emerging trends, the coordination between Courts and competition authorities, both the ICA and the European Commission, is particularly interesting, given that the effectiveness of this relationship will certainly have a crucial effect on the interests at stake in the proceedings.
-In this regard, in a recent follow-on action, we witnessed an efficient cooperation between the judge and the European Commission pursuant to a request by the judge under article 4 of the Decree (see question 9) in relation to accessibility to documents in the European Commission file and the identification of those documents which concern a leniency application and must be excluded from documents' disclosure orders.
+Among these emerging trends, the coordination between the courts and the competition authorities, both the Italian Competition Authority and the European Commission, is particularly interesting, given that the effectiveness of this relationship will certainly have a crucial effect on the interests at stake in the proceedings.
+In this regard, in a recent follow-on action, we witnessed an efficient cooperation between the judge and the European Commission pursuant to a request by the judge under article 4 of the Decree in relation to accessibility to documents in the European Commission file and the identification of those documents that concern a leniency application and must be absent of documents' disclosure orders.